 On the other hand, alternative lenders, such as finance companies, have much more flexible financing options that allow many small business owners to use their services.
 Not only do these lenders offer lines of credit and term loans, but they also offer merchant cash advances, invoice financing, short term loans, working capital loans, and much more.
 In addition, commercial finance companies work much faster than banks.
 Some might even approve a loan the same day you apply.

 If you need help understanding the definition of commercial finance companies, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.